josecyn/josecyn.github.io/index.md

 ### Hi, I'm Jose Carlos 👋

-I am aSoftware Engineer with over 15 years of experience specialized in Deep Learning technologies.
+I am a Software Engineer with over 15 years of experience specialized in Deep Learning technologies.

-Through developing solutions across web, backend, frontend, and scripting domains for mobile, desktop, and cloud and instance server platforms, I have cultivated versatility and adaptability in architecting impactful solutions.
+Through developing solutions across web, backend, frontend, and scripting domains for mobile, desktop, cloud and instance server platforms, I have cultivated versatility and adaptability in architecting impactful solutions.

 With proficiency in languages such as Python, Java, PHP, and CPL (a proprietary language), I am adept at mastering cutting-edge technologies.